 - Medibank Priority members plus a friend can take in Thursday movie screenings at select Palace Cinemas for just $14.
 For seniors and a friend, it’s $11 a ticket.
 Buy tickets online or present your Medibank card at the box office.
 Online purchases will incur an additional booking fee.

 - Bupa members can save up to 25% at Event Cinemas and Hoyts.

-- myOwn members with AIA Vitality can save up to 50% off Hoyts movie vouchers.
+- AIA Vitality members may be able to save up to 50% off Hoyts movie vouchers.

 - HBF offers discounts on Event Cinemas, Village Cinemas and Hoyts movie tickets.

 6. Look at sites that sell discounted tickets

 There are a few sites that offer discounted movie tickets.
 One is Choovie which says it uses a unique pricing algorithm to predict which sessions will be the least popular and prices them accordingly.

 Sites such as Groupon, Scoopon and Cudo also offer special deals on movie tickets from time to time so they can be worth keeping an eye on as well.

 With all these budget-friendly options available, the days of paying full price for tickets may be gone with the wind.
 It could make a trip to the movies an affordable experience that leaves you thinking “I’ll be back”.